FreeCAD/Website/README.md

 ### Use and navigation overview

 The website uses a simple folder-based structure.
-The homepage links to main sections (e.g. Features, Download, News) which may contain sub-sections (e.g. News articles, Categories, Release notes).
+The Homepage links to main sections (e.g. Features, Download, News) which may contain sub-sections (e.g. News articles, Categories, Release notes).
 All content is stored in files and the structure is kept to three levels for clarity, making a search function unnecessary.

 The website is multilingual, with English being the default language.
 That means that available translated content in any enabled language is accessible using the language dropdown in the header.